jperkin/bob/README.md

   been processed.
 * Destroy the build sandboxes and generate a summary and HTML report.

+During the build phase you can press 'v' to toggle between the default inline progress bars and a full-screen paned layout that shows live build logs to track progress.

 ## Design Goals

 There are two main methods currently used to update a pkgsrc installation.